deadhedd/openbsd-toolkit/modules/obsidian-git-client/README.md

 # obsidian-git-client

 ## Purpose
-Checks that a workstation can pull and push an Obsidian vault over SSH.
+Installs Obsidian, side-loads the [obsidian-git](https://github.com/denolehov/obsidian-git) plugin, and wires up SSH/Git so a workstation can pull and push a vault over SSH.

 ## Prerequisites
 - Client with Git, ssh-agent and access to the remote server